 As the only law firm involved in a consortium, we are contributing to the thinking on societal and legal issues around the development of autonomous vehicles by developing a series of white papers.

 As part of the series, we ask questions like...
 What are the data protection risks when it comes to driverless vehicles?
 And Is there enough regulation around the moral algorithms of driverless vehicles? and Is it possible, or even feasible, to make these new vehicles cyber resilient?

 The first two in the series, covering data protection and the moral algorithm of driverless vehicles, have already been released.
 Future papers in the series will discuss liability, infrastructure and legislative aspects of driverless vehicles.

 Investing in AVs - changing perceptions

 As well as our white paper series, in conjunction with economic research agency Explain the Market, we have commissioned a year-long research project to track investment in the UK Autonomous Vehicles sector.
-The study will track the confidence, attitudes and opinions of 1,000 UK investors to the AV sector and reveal what investors really want as the sector develops.
+The study will track the confidence, attitudes and opinions of 1,000 UK investors on the AV sector and reveal what investors really want as the sector develops.
 The study will also probe the real barriers and factors that impact confidence.

 Results from the second quarter of the study reveal how investors view the performance of a range of different players in the autonomous vehicle (AV) market.
 Tesla, Google and Bosch are among those brands which investors believe to have the highest potential for success in the AV market.

 "When it comes to the AV sector - research shows UK investors are backing innovation from a wide range of sources.
 UK investors clearly have confidence in both the old and the new, the big and the small.
 They are tracking the best ideas and conditions whether they come from start-ups or corporate giants."